Rui-Zhang1997/python-intro/python.md

 E.G.

-list
+lst = [1, 23, 44, 3]
-for i in
+for i in lst:
+	print(i)

+OUTPUT IS
+1
+23
+44
+3
  ```
-The above assigns <variable> a value of an element in the list or tuple.
+The above assigns `<variable> a value of an element in the list or tuple.

 If one also needs the index, then one would do
 for <index-variable>, <value-variable> in enumerate(<some-list-set-or-tuple>):